dauwhe/acme-labs/README.md

 The reading system is the `main.html` page.
 Book content is displayed in an iframe.
 Navigation between files is based on reading the manifest.

 The service worker caches files listed in the manifest when the "save" button is clicked.
-The "download" button downloads a zip of the publication.
+The "zip" button downloads a zip of the publication.
+The highly experimental "package" button downloads a package based on the W3C TAG [Packaging on the Web](https://w3ctag.github.io/packaging-on-the-web/) draft, as extended by [Dmitry Titov](https://github.com/dimich-g/webpackage/blob/master/README.md).

 ## Warning